Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 <a name="blocking-vs-nonblocking-failures"></a>
 ### Install Blocking vs. Non-Blocking Failures

-The HMS health checks include tests for multiple types of system components, some of which are critical for the installation of the system, while others are not.
+The HMS Health Checks include tests for multiple types of system components, some of which are critical for the installation of the system, while others are not.

 The following types of HMS test failures should be considered blocking for system installations: